ippontech/blog-usa/posts/go-cli-from-scratch.md

 	* Practical Feature 3 - The daily driver of features
 ```

-New users should be able to understand what the tool does and how to actually use.
+New users should be able to understand what the tool does and how to actually use it.
 We already clearly defined the main features of our tool so putting together this usage text will be easy.

 So based on the features defined above I came up with this, feel free to modify as you see fit: